vert-x3/vertx-web-site/src/site/blog/posts/2017-05-12-vertx-swagger-presentation.md

 ---
-title: Presentation of the Vert.X-Swagger project
+title: Presentation of the Vert.x-Swagger project
 template: post.html
-date: 2017-05-12
+date: 2017-05-22
 author: phiz71
-draft: true
 ---

-An introduction to the [Vert.X-Swagger] project.
-How to use the Swagger-Codegen plugin and the SwaggerRouter class.
+This post is an introduction to the [Vert.x-Swagger] project, and describe how to use the `Swagger-Codegen` plugin and the `SwaggerRouter` class.

-## Eclipse Vert.X & Swagger
+## Eclipse Vert.x & Swagger
-[Vert.X][vertx-core] and [Vert.X-Web] are very convenient to write REST API and especially the [Router] which is very useful to manage all resources of an API.
+[Vert.x][vertx-core] and [Vert.x Web][vert.x-web] are very convenient to write REST API and especially the [Router] which is very useful to manage all resources of an API.

 But when I start a new API, I usually use the "design-first" approach and [Swagger] is my best friend to define what my API is supposed to do.
 And then, comes the "boring" part of the job : convert the swagger file content into java code.
 That's always the same : resources, operations, models...

 Fortunately, Swagger provides a codegen tool : [Swagger-Codegen].
 With this tool, you can generate a server stub based on your swagger definition file.
 However, even if this generator provides many different languages and framework, Vert.X is missing.

-This is where the **[Vert.X-Swagger]** project comes in.
+This is where the [Vert.x-Swagger] project comes in.

 ## The project
-**Vert.X-Swagger** is a maven project that contains 2 modules
+**Vert.x-Swagger** is a maven project providing 2 modules.

 ### vertx-swagger-codegen
-It's a [Swagger-Codegen] plugin, which add the capability of generating a Java Vert.X WebServer to the generator.
+It's a [Swagger-Codegen] plugin, which add the capability of generating a Java Vert.x WebServer to the generator.

 The generated server mainly contains :
  * POJOs for `definitions`
  * one Verticle per `tag`